+It was also discovered that Br had good algicidal properties - making it a good oxidizer as well.
 Chlorine, which is recognized by the symbol CL2, comes in several different forms.
-One of which is a gas; however, elemental br comes in the form of a heavy brownish-red liquid - as was mentioned before.
+One of which is a gas; however, elemental bromine comes in the form of a heavy brownish-red liquid - as was mentioned before.

-Br in its elemental form, is not available for use in spa and swimming pool care as a disinfectant.
-But there several other known compounds that are currently in use.
-These are organic compounds that release br in the form of hypobromous acid.
+Bromine in its elemental form, is not available for use in spa and swimming pool sanitation as a disinfectant.
+But there are several other known compounds that are currently in use.
+These are organic compounds that release bromine in the form of hypobromous acid.

+The hypobromous acid developed through this method, comes from Sodium Bromide - which has to be activated by an oxidizer called Potassium Monopersulfate.
 This method of developing and delivering hypobromous acid disinfectant is called the two part system.
-The second of the two methods that is used to deliver hypobromous acid to the water of swimming pools and spas, uses a solid form of bromine.
+The second of the two methods that are used to deliver hypobromous acid to the water of swimming pools and spas, use a solid form of bromine.

-This solid form of Br is bound to an organic molecule.
-In this method of delivery, a swimming pool erosion feeder is used.
+This solid form of bromine is bound to an organic molecule.
+In this method of delivery, a swimming pool chemical feeder is used.
 The solid compound is dissolved in the erosion feeder before it is injected into the pool water.
-These type of system are normally controlled by a pool water monitor - which operates an electronically controlled solenoid valve, located on the discharge side of the erosion feeder.
+These types of systems are normally controlled by a pool water monitor - which operates an electronically controlled solenoid valve, located on the discharge side of the erosion feeder.

 As with the chemistry of pool chlorine, these compounds are formed when ammonia is present in the water of your swimming pool or spa.

 In a similar way, organic bromamines will produce organic bromamine.